SpikeHD/RogueTop/README.md

 - [ ] Bundled offline mode (directly in the binary, eg. should work on an airgapped machine)
 - [ ] Downloadable offline mode (update-able without redownloading a new binary every time)
+- [ ] Separate "lite" builds that are online-only
 - [ ] Plugin system/support
 - [ ] Theme system/support